amountainram/stdresult/README.md

 }
 ```

-In general any function can be transformed in this way:
+In general, any function can be transformed in this way:

 ```typescript
 type JsonParse = (input: string) => IResult<unknown, unknown>